RituP006/Shopping-App/README.md

 # shop_app

-## Made this app to explore how flutter works.
+## Made this app to explore how flutter works behind the scene.

 This app covers following core concepts of flutter :